-Permission for the demolition of coastal defence materials will only be granted when it can be demonstrated that there are no adverse impacts for the environment, landscape or land use.
-All proposals should:
+Permission for the demolition of coastal defences will only be granted when it can be demonstrated that there are no adverse impacts for the environment, landscape or land use.
+All proposals must:

-- a) comply with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; and - b) have no adverse effects on the integrity of a Natura 2000 site or a proposed site; In addition, when considering the demolition of coastal defence structures, the following should be taken account of: - c) historic value of the structure in its surroundings; - d) potential to re-use the material; - e) implications for reinstatement; and - f) value to species and habitats, such as providing a substrate for an important rocky shore habitat, or shelter for European otters.
+- a) comply with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; and - b) have no adverse effects on the integrity of a European site or a proposed site; - In addition, when considering the demolition of coastal defence structures, the following should be taken account of: - c) historic value of the structure in its surroundings; - d) potential to re-use the material; - e) implications for reinstatement; and - f) value to species and habitats, such as providing a substrate for an important rocky shore habitat, or shelter for European otters.

-As a result of cliff and beach erosion the shoreline of Shetland is naturally receding.
+As a result of cliff and beach erosion and post-glacial relative sea level rise the shoreline of Shetland is naturally receding.
 Indeed, there would be no beaches if erosion were not to occur.
 Many of the defences against erosion or flooding have traditionally been 'hard engineering' works.
 Hard coastal defence works include dykes and groynes, rock armour, seawalls and gabions.
 However, these are initially expensive and utilise large quantities of raw materials for concrete.

-Soft coastal defence works include beach nourishment and beach re-enforcement by dune fencing, recharging, planting Marram grass, etc. Unofficial attempts at 'soft' defences (such as beach re-enforcement by means of nets over dunes) are now discouraged, with a focus currently being placed on using methods such as dune fencing to direct wind deposited sand where required.
+Soft coastal defence works include beach nourishment and beach re-enforcement by dune fencing, recharging, planting Marram grass, etc. Unofficial attempts at 'soft' defences (such as beach re-enforcement by means of nets over dunes) are now discouraged, with a focus currently being placed on using methods such as dune fencing to trap wind-blown sand, where required.

+The Dynamic Coast project (Scotland's Coastal Change Assessment) has used historical mapping to assess lengths of soft coast to determine where, and how quickly, changes are taking place.
 Shetland Islands Council have created a Local Flood Risk Management Plan for Shetland as required by the Flood Risk Management (Scotland) Act 2009.
-The plans detail coastal areas which are prone to coastal flooding, as well as areas subject to erosion.
+The plans detail where coastal areas which are prone to coastal flooding risks may affect buildings and infrastructure.

 The installation of flood defences should consider the needs of public health and safety as well as the wider implications of the work and the potential environmental effects.
-Coastal defence works will need to meet the legal requirements under the Marine Works (EIA) Scotland Regulations 2017, and subsequently may require an Environmental Impact Assessment (EIA) to assess the impacts of the proposed works.
-Flood and coast protection plans, policies and proposals will only be supported where they account for wider marine interests.
+Coastal defence works will need to meet the legal requirements under the Marine Works (EIA) Scotland Regulations 2017, and may require an Environmental Impact Assessment (EIA) to assess the impacts of the proposed works.
+Flood and coast protection plans, policies and proposals will only be supported where they take account of wider marine interests.